bmcorser/_bmcorser.github.io/blog/2015/11/21/fun-with-permutations.rst

 our ``Permutation`` class is pretty useless.
 Python being Python, there’s exactly what we need `in the standard lib`_ in the form of ``functools.reduce``.
-Before we can enjoy the stdlib goodness, and we need to define a function that composes two functions, which is pretty simple:
+Before we can enjoy the stdlib goodness, and we need to define a function that composes just two functions, which is pretty simple:

 .. _`in the standard lib`: https://docs.python.org/3/library/functools.html#functools.reduce